On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Results and Discussion

 \section{Results and Discussion}

 The following subsections describe the results of the statistical analysis conditional to DMD setup for 5415M and KCS test cases, including examples of system states forecast.
 Finally, modal analysis discussion is also provided.
 It may be noted that, in the case that DMD provides eigenvalues with positive real part, that corresponds to a divergence condition (from a mathematical view point) of the system dynamics, a correction is imposed.
-Specifically, since it is known a priori that the system dynamics (from a physical view point, at least for the present test cases) is not diverging, if eigenvalues with positive real part are present, their real part is set to zero, in order to guarantee a feasible prediction of the future states.
+Specifically, since it is known a priori that the system dynamics (from a physical view point, at least for the present test cases) is not diverging, if complex frequencies with positive real part are found, their real part is set to zero, in order to guarantee stable predictions of the future states.